 The brew method for your next upcoming camping trip will depend on what equipment you own.
 If you are a coffee newbie and don’t have a coffee grinder or any fancy coffee drippers, the coffee tea bag, single-serve pour over, or cold brew is going to be your best option!

-If you have a coffee grinder or have pre-ground coffee, the AeroPress, Mika Pot, or cold brew methods will serve you well.
+If you have a coffee grinder or have pre-ground coffee, the AeroPress, Moka Pot, or cold brew methods will serve you well.
 If you have a coffee dripper, a coffee grinder, or other equipment, a pour-over coffee or AeroPress would suit you best.
 These are our suggestions, but feel free to experiment with different methods and see which one you like.
 Check out the brew gear available on our website.

 - Tags: Home Brewing